defuncart/der_die_das/README.md

 ## Credits

-Lovelo Black foont is a trademark of Renzler Design.
-Lato Font is a trademark of Łukasz Dziedzic.
+Lovelo Black Font is a trademark of Renzler Design, Lato Font is a trademark of Łukasz Dziedzic.
+Both are used under [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).

 ## Raising Issues and Contributing